Gayeshwar Chandra Roy

-Gayeshwar Chandra Roy (born 1 November 1951) is a Bangladesh Nationalist Party (BNP) politician and former state minister of the Bangladeshi government.
-He is currently serving as a Standing Committee (the highest policy-making forum) member of the party.
-He was also a member of Jatiya Samajtantrik Dal during the 1970s.
+Gayeshwar Chandra Roy (born 1 November 1951) is a Bangladesh Nationalist Party (BNP) politician and the incumbent Jatiya Sangsad member representing the Dhaka-3 constituency since February 2026.
+He is a former state minister of the Bangladesh Government.
+He is currently serving as a Standing Committee member of the party.
+He was a member of Jatiya Samajtantrik Dal during the 1970s.

 Early life

-Roy was born on 1 November 1951 in a Bengali Hindu family of Dhaka district of the then East Bengal, Dominion of Pakistan (now Bangladesh), to Gannandra Chandra Roy and Sumoti Roy.
+Roy was born on 1 November 1951 in Dhaka district of the then East Bengal, Dominion of Pakistan (now in Bangladesh), to Gannandra Chandra Roy and Sumoti Roy.
+Amitav Roy, son of Gayeshwar Chandra Roy, has married Nipun Roy Chowdhury, daughter of Nitai Roy Chowdhury.

 Career

-Goyeshwar Chandra Roy was involved in progressive politics during his student life.
+Roy was involved in progressive politics during his student life.
 When the Bangladesh Jatiyatabadi Jubo Dal was formed in 1978, he joined the youth organization.
 Later, he served as the General Secretary of Jubo Dal.
-After winning the Fifth National Parliament Election in 1991 and forming the BNP government, he was appointed as the State Minister for the then Ministry of Environment and Forests (now the Ministry of Environment, Forest, and Climate Change) under the technocrat quota.
-Subsequently, he was nominated as the Joint Secretary General of BNP and later as a member of the party’s Standing Committee.
+After winning the 1991 Bangladeshi general election and forming the BNP government, he was appointed as the State Minister for the then Ministry of Environment and Forests (now the Ministry of Environment, Forest, and Climate Change) under the technocrat quota.
+Subsequently, he was nominated as the Joint Secretary General of BNP and later as a member of the party's Standing Committee.

-In the Ninth National Parliament Election in 2008, Goyeshwar contested from the Dhaka-3 constituency as a BNP candidate for the first time, receiving 78,810 votes but losing to Awami League’s Nasrul Hamid.
-In the Eleventh National Parliament Election in 2018, he was again nominated by BNP for the same constituency.
+In the 2008 Bangladeshi general election, Roy contested from the Dhaka-3 constituency as a BNP candidate for the first time, receiving 78,810 votes but losing to Awami League's Nasrul Hamid.
+In the 2018 Bangladeshi general election, he was again nominated by BNP for the same constituency.

+Roy won the 2026 Bangladeshi general election contesting at the Dhaka-3 constituency securing 99,163 votes while his nearest opponent Bangladesh Jamaat-e-Islami candidate Md.
+Shahinur Islam received 83,264 votes.